NethermindEth/sedge/README.md

 ### **Disclaimer**

-Downloading any binary from the internet comes with the risk of downloading files which malicious, third-party actors have injected with malware.
-All users should check that they are downloading the correct, clean binary, from a reputable source.
+Downloading any binary from the internet comes with the risk of downloading files that malicious, third-party actors have injected with malware.
+All users should check that they are downloading the correct, clean binary from a reputable source.

 ## 📜 Documentation